Fit multiclass models for support vector machines or other classifiers

 To conserve memory, fitcecoc

-returns trained ECOC models composed of linear classification learners in CompactClassificationECOC
+returns trained ECOC models containing linear classification learners in CompactClassificationECOC

 model objects.